 Durban July Facts and Figures

 Whereas speculating with Johannesburg property is a past-time of the land locked wealthy, it is Durban that attracts the glitz and glamour of fashion designers, celebrities and racing enthusiasts from all over South Africa.
 The Durban July is definitely the most anticipated horse race event in South Africa.
 It’s held once a year in Durban, KwaZulu Natal at the Greyville race tracks.
-Horses of all ages can join and the betting that’s done during this period is at a scale that keeps increasing every year.
+Horses of all ages can join and the betting that’s done during this period is at a scale that keeps increasing every year: indeed, some betters bet amounts that could be fetched by a Mercedes Benz S class for sale.

 The races first began in 1897 on the first Saturday of every July.
 Over the years, the winning purse kept growing to its current total prize money of R2.5 million (about US$ 360,000).
 In the first year, it was called the Durban Winter Handicap but the name was changed after 30 years later to the Durban July Handicap.
 In the middle of World War II, the race name reverted back to the original but was changed once more when the war was over back to its second name.